 Noémie Bigras, Ph.D.

 Noémie Bigras is a postdoctoral fellow in Psychology at the Université de Montréal, under the supervision of Dr. Sophie Bergeron.
 She receives financial support from the Social Sciences and Humanities Research Council (SSHRC).
-Her research focuses on child maltreatment and its longitudinal effects on intimacy, sexuality and couple relationships in adulthood.
+Her research focuses on child maltreatment and its longitudinal effects on emotion regulation, sexuality and couple relationships in adulthood.
 Noémie holds a Master's degree in Sexology (research and intervention) from the Université du Québec à Montréal and a Ph.D in Psychology (Psy.D / Ph.D) from the same university, under the supervision of Dr. Natacha Godbout.
-Her thesis focuses on modeling the links between childhood cumulative traumas and sexual satisfaction in adults.
 During her Ph.D, she was a scholarship recipient from the Fonds de recherche du Québec - Société et Culture and from the Social Sciences and Humanities Research Council (Joseph-Armand Bombardier Fellowship).
 Noémie also has a clinical practice as a psychologist in which she meets individuals and couples with relationship and sexual difficulties.

 Beáta Bőthe, Ph.D.